PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-004-a-prompt.md

 The unicorn stared at her with a raised eyebrow.

 "...
 Okay, maybe it's a bit of a fad.
-But as long as the Mayor's gone, we've got to manage things on our own, and it seems Democracy is the best way to do it.
+But as long as the Mayor's gone, we've got to manage things on our own, and it seems democracy is the best way to do it.
 If that makes it a 'fad', so be it."

 The unicorn seemed to take that well, and extended her hoof.
 "Billfold, at your service."